kathykyt/cantonese_ASR/README.md

 5. Visit https://commonvoice.mozilla.org/en/datasets and select the download the cantonese dataset file, zh-HK_100h_2020-12-11 to download, the file is zh-HK.tar.gz. copy it under the directory, cantonest_ASR/dataset/ by "cp zh-HK.tar.gz {your top diretory}/cantonest_ASR/dataset/ "

+6. extract the file by "tar xvf zh-HK.tar.gz"

+7.